 Join team ninja as we set out on an expedition to experience these truly magical wild dolphin interactions.
 Watch them as they come up close to say hello, and mimic our movements in the water and actively inviting us to play with them.
 Have front row seats to witness wild dolphin behaviours, from mothers and calves, to playful juveniles and hungry dolphins hunting.
 This will be an adventure of a lifetime for any lover of the ocean – to see one of the most intelligent and friendly marine mammals in their natural environment – wild and free as they should be!

-12 spaces 6 spaces available at the peak of the dolphin season.
+12 spaces at the peak of the dolphin season.
+2 SPACES LEFT!
 We recommend that you act fast as this trip will sell out quick.
 Scroll down for more details on the trip, then register online now to secure your space.
 Feel free to contact us at [email protected] or at +1-973-619-9976 with any questions or to reserve your space today.

 Get ready for some out of this world wild dolphin action!
 There are two species of dolphins that inhabit the beautiful waters of Bimini – the Atlantic Spotted Dolphin, and the Bottlenose Dolphin, with excellent chances of encountering both species.
 The pods here share a very unique behavior that is only seen in a few places on earth.
 They actually seek out interactions with humans.
 You’ll feel like you’re living in a wildlife documentary, as we head out each day to swim with wild dolphins and explore their world.